WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. noun: a hinged and sharply pointed organ used by an arthropod for feeding or defence, as the mandibles of an insect, or each of the chelae of a crab, lobster, or scorpion.

+- pitch

+  1. noun: the quality of a sound governed by the rate of vibrations producing it; the degree of highness or lowness of a tone.

+     _"a car engine seems to change pitch downward as the vehicle passes you"_

+     - a standard degree of highness or lowness used in performance.

+       _"the guitars were strung and tuned to pitch"_

+  2. noun: the steepness of a slope, especially of a roof.

+     - (CLIMBING) a section of a climb, especially a steep one.

+     - the height to which a hawk soars before swooping on its prey.

+  3. noun: the level of intensity of something.

+     _"he brought the machine to a high pitch of development"_

+     - a very high degree of.

+       _"rousing herself to a pitch of indignation"_

+  4. noun: a playing field. (草地叫 pitch，硬化的场地叫 court)

+     - (CRICKET) the strip of ground between the two sets of stumps.

+       _"both batsmen were stranded in the middle of the pitch"_

+  5. noun(BASEBALL): a legal delivery of the ball by the pitcher.

+     - (GOLF) a high approach shot on to the green.

+     - (AMERICAN FOOTBALL) short for pitchout (sense 2).

+  6. noun: a form of words used when trying to persuade someone to buy or accept something.

+     _"a good sales pitch"_

+  7. noun: a swaying or oscillation of a ship, aircraft, or vehicle around a horizontal axis perpendicular to the direction of motion.

+     _"the pitch and roll of the ship"_

+  8. noun(TECHNICAL): the distance between successive corresponding points or lines, e.g., between the teeth of a cogwheel.

+     - a measure of the angle of the blades of a screw propeller, equal to the distance forward a blade would move in one revolution if it exerted no thrust on the medium.

+     - the density of typed or printed characters on a line, typically expressed as numbers of characters per inch.

+  9. verb(BASEBALL): throw (the ball) for the batter to try to hit.

+     - (BASEBALL) be a pitcher.

+     - (GOLF) hit (the ball) onto the green with a pitch shot.

+     - (GOLF) (of the ball) strike the ground in a particular spot.

+  10. verb: throw or fling roughly or casually.

+      _"he crumpled the page up and pitched it into the fireplace"_

+      - fall heavily, especially headlong.

+        _"she pitched forward into blackness"_

+  11. verb: set (one's voice or a piece of music) at a particular pitch.

+      _"you've pitched the melody very high"_

+      - express at a particular level of difficulty.

+        _"he should pitch his talk at a suitable level for the age group"_

+      - aim (a product) at a particular section of the market.

+        _"the machine is being pitched at banks"_

+  12. verb: make a bid to obtain a contract or other business.

+      _"they were pitching for an account"_

+  13. verb: set up and fix in a definite position.

+      _"we pitched camp for the night"_

+  14. verb: (of a moving ship, aircraft, or vehicle) rock or oscillate around a lateral axis, so that the front and back move up and down.

+      _"the little steamer pressed on, pitching gently"_

+      - (of a vehicle) move with a vigorous jogging motion.

+        _"a jeep came pitching down the hill"_

+  15. verb: cause (a roof) to slope downward from the ridge.

+      _"the roof was pitched at an angle of 75 degrees"_

+      - slope downward.

+        _"the ravine pitches down to the creek"_

+  16. phrase: make a pitch - make a bid to obtain a contract or other business.

+      _"the company is making a pitch at a $200 million market"_

+  17. phrase: pitch in - vigorously join in to help with a task or activity.

+      _"we must all pitch in and do our part"_

+  18. phrase: pitch into - vigorously tackle or begin to deal with something.

+      _"I pitched into the chores with a light heart"_

+  19. phrase: pitch up - turn up; arrive.

+      _"he eventually pitched up in Britain on a diplomatic passport"_

+  20. phrase: pitch out - throw a pitchout.

 - pitfall

   1. noun: a hidden or unsuspected danger or difficulty.